Corona virus COVID-19: work at the port will continue

 Please note that additional measures apply for cruise ships in Amsterdam during COVID-19.
 Are you looking for up-to-date insight into the accessibility of ports for river cruise ships?
 Then please use the PORT SEE app.

 Our events cancelled

-We cancel all events until 1 July 2020.
+We cancel all live events indefinitely.
 This applies to our own events as well as to events in which we participate as an organisation.